azusapacificuniversity/pssdk/README.md

 If those environment variables are properly set, a static call to `AppServer.fromEnv()` would return an instance of `Appserver`.

+Otherwise, you can create an instance of `AppServer` manually by providing the required parameters as a `Map<String, String>` or a config object from JavaScript.

 > [!NOTE] Legal Disclaimer:
 >